 Carefully reinstall the drain bolt and tighten it securely, but do not overtighten it.
 Use a torque wrench, following the manufacturer's recommended torque specifications.

-Remove the oil fill plug and use a funnel to add fresh oil to the engine through the oil fill port.
+Use a funnel to add fresh oil to the engine through the oil fill port.
 Be careful to fill the right amount, which can lead to performance issues.

 Using a clean rag or paper towel, wipe away any residual oil that may have spilled or accumulated on the engine or other surfaces during the oil change process.
+Be sure that no lubricants or fluids get on tires, wheels or brakes when changing fluid.
+Traction can be adversely affected.
+Here’s some tips on how to clean your bike after an oil change.

 Double-check that the replacement oil filter and drain bolt are tightened securely.
 Inspect for any signs of oil leakage around the drain bolt and oil filter.